Lorien Legacies: The Rise of Nine

 The third book of The Lorien Legacies was released on August 21, 2012.
 John and Nine escape from the Mogadorian base and head to Chicago, where Nine's penthouse is located.
 They meet up with Six, Eight, Marina and Ella, the tenth child who escaped on the only other ship to escape Lorien during the Mogadorian invasion with three others.
 While Six, Eight, Marina and Ella attempt to teleport to New Mexico, Six becomes stranded and gets kidnapped by the Mogadorians.
-The remaining Loric invade Dulce base in order to free Six, Sarah, and Sam, as well as fight Sertakus Ra, leader of the Mogadorians.
+The remaining Loric invade Dulce base to free Six, Sarah, and Sam, as well as fight Setrakus Ra, leader of the Mogadorians.

 The Fall of Five

 The fourth book of The Lorien Legacies was released on August 27, 2013.
 This book is also told in the first person perspective, between Sam Goode, John Smith (Four), and Marina (Seven).

 The Revenge of Seven

 The fifth book of The Lorien Legacies was released on August 26, 2014.
 It is narrated in the first person, with Number Four (John), Number Six, and Ella as narrators.